alessiacosta/MPA-guidelines-analysis/README.md

-# Code to accompany the paper "Synthesising ecological, socioeconomic, and governance guidelines for designing Marine Protected Areas"
+# Code supporting the paper "Synthesising ecological, socioeconomic, and governance guidelines for designing Marine Protected Areas"

 ## The code